th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 3.13.0
+  + Common with publish/consume connections and fixed recovery
+  + Update kotlin version to `1.5.30`

 + 3.12.3
     + Update sailfish dependencies from `3.2.1674` to `3.2.1741`